 Executor misconduct is serious, and it's easy for beneficiaries to get frustrated.

-If you truly believe there is some type of executor misconduct, there are ways of handling the situation.
-The beneficiaries can take the executor to the court, which might result in the court forcing the executor to give a full accounting of financial transactions.
+If you genuinely believe there is some executor misconduct, there are ways of handling the situation.
+The beneficiaries can take the executor to court, resulting in the court forcing the executor to give a full accounting of financial transactions.
 The court can also remove the executor or prevent the executor from receiving a fee.

 Some examples of executor misconduct are: